 Weight Sharing

-The same kernel slides across the entire image.
-This dramatically reduces parameters and enables translation invariance — a feature detected in one location can be detected anywhere.
-A 3x3 convolution with 64 input and output channels has only:
+The same kernel slides across the entire image, which cuts parameters drastically and gives you translation invariance — a feature detected in one location can be detected anywhere.
+For example, a 3x3 convolution with 64 input and 64 output channels has only:

-Compare this to a fully connected layer with the same dimensions, which would have millions.
+A fully connected layer connecting the same dimensions would need millions.

 Pooling

-Max pooling, the most common variant, selects the maximum value in each window:
+Max pooling selects the maximum value in each window:

 Hierarchical Feature Learning

-- Middle layers: Combine edges into motifs and patterns
+- Middle layers: Combinations of edges into motifs and patterns

-- Deep layers: Recognize object parts and semantic concepts
+- Deep layers: Object parts and semantic concepts